UPDATED October 6, 2018

 Just about every air fryer manufacturer compares the foods they produce to those created by a deep fryer.
 However, the air fryer encourages eating unhealthy foods, such as over-processed frozen crap, fries, breaded meats, etc. When comparing the recipes for instant pots and air fryers, instant pots have healthier options.

 All you need to do is visit the Instant Pot Community on Facebook to see how many different recipes are available for this device.
 Plus, there are endless books on Amazon (my son got me the Instant Pot Miracle: From Gourmet to Everyday, 175 Must-Have Recipes for Christmas.)
 And, even if you have an off-brand electric pressure cooker (like I do), the recipes still work.
 The recipes for air fryers are out there, but they’re lacking.

-Price Winner: Draw
+Price Winner: Instant Pots

 Overall Winner: Instant Pots